tomsyd/test_juin2016/README.md

 1. it does not convert Year-Month to datetime (so the plot is really ugly)
 2. there are 2 warnings to fix

-Bonus exercice 2: write a web service:
+Bonus exercise 2: write a web service:
 --------------------------------------

-First step: generate a csv file containing all (sorted) data from the second exercice:
+1. First step: generate a csv file containing all (sorted) data from the second exercise:

 ```
 > python b2_data_from_test2.py bookings.csv